Top 10 starting school books (for preparing children for school)

 This is a great book if your child has expressed worries about starting school.
 Starting School (First Experiences with Biff, Chip & Kipper) addresses lots of common starting school worries head-on – so maybe not the best book to read if your child hasn’t expressed concerns or you may end up creating anxiety that wasn’t necessary!

 I hope you find this selection of starting school books useful.
-Please do comment below if you read them (or if you want to recommend alternatives!).
-You might also want to take a look at this selection of Books for helping children cope with change, Books for teaching children social skills, Children’s books about shyness and Books for talking to children about emotions.
+Please do get in touch if you want to recommend alternatives!
+You might also want to take a look at this selection of Books for helping children cope with change, Children’s books about shyness and Books for talking to children about emotions.